mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 :question: 1.
 Write a custom analyzer that changes the name of `State Park` to `State Designated Outside Place` in the `name` field, add this to a new index called `funny_name_analyzer`

-- Create a new index,
+- Create a new index
 - with a mapping on the name field
 - that utilises an analyser
 - to rename the st name if it matches.

+:question: 2.
+Write a custom analyzer that changes the name of `State Park` to `State Designated Outside Place` in the `name` field, add this to a new index called `funny_name_analyzer`

 <details>
   <summary>View Solution (click to reveal)</summary>